mmakaay/flask_micron/documentation/developers/testing.rst

 The tests for Flask-Micron can be found in the ``tests/`` directory.
 All test files follow the file naming pattern ``test_*.py``.
-By using this pattern, ``python -m unittest`` is able to automatically find all unit test files in the project.
+By using this pattern, ``python -m unittest discover`` is able to automatically find all unit test files in the project.

 When writing tests, my ``tests/`` directory mirrors the directory structure of the project that I am testing.
 This way, it is very easy to find the tests